emilkrebs/Quick-Help/README.md

 # Quick Help

-With this you can look up your problems instantly or manual on the internet.
+With this simple extension you can look up your problems instantly or manual on the internet.

 ## Commands
 * `Search Online`: Search something up online.